wonderbird/wonderbird.github.io/_posts/2022-02-26-applied-forensics-complexity-of-hotspots.md

    images="ViewPatient.tsx.Total-Trend.png,ViewPatient.tsx.SD-Trend.png,ViewPatient.tsx.Mean-Trend.png"
    captions="Total Complexity for ViewPatient.tsx,Standard Deviation of Complexity for ViewPatient.tsx,Mean Complexity for ViewPatient.tsx" %}

+The overall complexity of `ViewPatient` has been growing steadily over the past year.
+The nearly constant values of mean complexity and standard deviation indicate that the growth is caused by an increase of file length.

 ##### ViewPatient.test.tsx

 {% include gallery.html id="ViewPatientTest" folder="hospitalrun"
    images="ViewPatient.test.tsx.Total-Trend.png,ViewPatient.test.tsx.SD-Trend.png,ViewPatient.test.tsx.Mean-Trend.png"
    captions="Total Complexity for ViewPatient.test.tsx,Standard Deviation of Complexity for ViewPatient.test.tsx,Mean Complexity for ViewPatient.test.tsx" %}

+The tests for `ViewPatient` show the same evolution as the class itself.
+Mean and standard deviation of complexity show an increase towards the end of the observed time period.

 ##### HospitalRun.tsx